megamillions/Brute-Force-PDF/README.md

 # Brute Force PDF

 Guesses password to specified PDF in argument.

+Designed for use with Al Sweigart's Automate the Boring Stuff with Python: Chapter 11.